JRV7903/ML-Projects/README.md

 # Projects
-I was bored so I made this
+I was bored so I made this.
+This repo consists of all my ML projects.